-I am currently volunteering as a project leader for Step Forward at Enactus, which aims to prevent children in Ethiopia to develop podoconiosis, also called Mossy Foot.
-An effective solution to prevent podoconiosis is to wear shoes.
-My team members and I worked for several months to establish key partnerships and to develop a shoe prototype that is affordable and mostly sustainable.
-My motivation to join Enactus is to use my skills for a good cause and to further develop my leadership skills.
+I worked as a project leader for Step Forward at Enactus, which aimed to prevent children in Ethiopia to develop podoconiosis, also called Mossy Foot.
+My team members and I worked for almost a year to establish this project, which fitted well with King’s vision to act in the service of society.
+My motivation to join Enactus was to use my skills for a good cause and to further develop my leadership skills.

-We were convinced about Step Forward and hence, decided to take part at the Idea Factory pitch competition at King’s Entrepreneurship Institute.
+We were convinced about our mission at Step Forward and decided to take part in the Idea Factory pitch competition at King’s Entrepreneurship Institute.
 220 entrepreneurial teams applied, 20 received an invitation to pitch, 10 were invited to the House of Lords, and 3 were announced as the winners of the £6,000 prize pot granted by Stefan Allesch-Taylor CBE.
-Step Forward was the first announced winner.
+My team and I were honoured that Step Forward was the first announced winner.
 Read the story here.

-I am proud of the work of my team members Barbara Falana, Emilie Pirson, Laura Choi, Lea Dambreville, Lisa Klotz, Monica Hanna, Saiqa Pirmohamed, and Sigourney Hove.
-Furthermore, I also want to thank Ayat Omara and Juan Camilo Betancourt Gonzalez for pitching with us, Mark Corbett for holding valuable pitch and presentation workshops, Rachel Stockey and Katherine Horsham for organizing the event, and the judges Stefan Allesch-Taylor CBE, Professor Ute Stephan, and Yee Mun Thum for putting trust in Step Forward.
+I am very proud of the hard work of my team members Barbara, Emilie, Laura, Lea, Lisa, Monica, Saiqa, and Sigourney.
+Furthermore, I want to thank Ayat and Juan for pitching with us, Mark for holding valuable pitch and presentation workshops, Rachel and Katherine for organising the event, and the judges Stefan Allesch-Taylor CBE, Professor Ute Stephan, and Yee Mun Thum for putting trust into Step Forward.

 Content – The What